Rey Vargas

 Rey Geovani Vargas Roldán (born November 25, 1990) is a Mexican professional boxer.
-He is a world champion in two weight classes, having held the WBC featherweight title since July 2022 and the WBC super bantamweight title from February 2017 to August 2020.
+He is a world champion in two weight classes, having held the World Boxing Council (WBC) featherweight title from 2022 to 2024 and the WBC super bantamweight title from 2017 to 2020.

 Amateur career

 Vargas won 7 national championships in Mexico as an amateur, as well as a gold medal in the 2009 Panamerican Championships.
 He competed in the 2009 World Championships but was defeated by Luke Campbell in the first round.

 Professional career

 Early career

 Vargas debuted as a professional in May 2010.
 He won the IBF Youth title in his 11th fight.
 Vargas won 15 of his first 16 fights by way of knockout.
 The first fighter to go the distance with him since his second fight was Yuki Murai.
 In March 2014, Vargas was knocked down for the first time against Sylvester Lopez.
 Vargas went down in round 2 but won the bout after Lopez suffered an injury and was unable to continue.
 The two rematched on November of that same year, Vargas won the second fight with a round 8 TKO.
 Vargas went down once again in round 2 of an eight-round fight against Lucian González, after an overhand right.
-Vargas was able to survive and get the unanimous decision (78-73, 78–74, 77-75).
+Vargas was able to survive and get the unanimous decision (78–73, 78–74, 77–75).

-In June 2016, Vargas won a shut-out unanimous decision (120-108, 120–108, 120-108) over Alexis Kabore.
+In June 2016, Vargas won a shut-out unanimous decision (120–108, 120–108, 120–108) over Alexis Kabore.
 With the win, Vargas became the mandatory challenger to the WBC's super bantamweight titlist, Hugo Ruiz.
 In September 2016, Vargas defeated former WBA super flyweight champion Alexander Muñoz with a 5th-round TKO.
 Muñoz went down four times until the referee finally stopped the contest.